obzehn/GROMACS_hands-on_intro/README.md

 where `xxx` is a number indicating in which GPU node you are logged in.

 ## Loading GROMACS
 At this point you are logged in and the GPU node is available to you for the time specified in the previous command or up to when you log out of it.
-However, the nodes are virgin of any software, as having all of them always available and installed on each node would be useless and impossible to maintain properly.
+However, the nodes are virgin of any software, as having all programs always available and installed on each node would be useless and impossible to maintain properly.
 This means that you have to request specifically what type of software you need, which will also depend on the type of node you have allocated.
-For example, if you want to use software based on GPU acceleration, as with GROMACS in our case, you have to request a node that has GPUs available (we did it with the `--gpus=1` flag).
+For example, if you want to use software based on GPU acceleration, as with GROMACS in this case, you have to request a node that has GPUs available (you did it with the `--gpus=1` flag).
 Moreover, if the software has some dependencies, i.e., it relies on other software to work properly, then you have to load those dependencies first.
 Again, this is the case of GROMACS, which depends on other software to exploit the hardware available on HPC clusters.

 Unfortunately, both software and hardware have been growing in complexity over the years, and the zoo of interactions and dependencies has consequently exploded.
 For the sake of curiosity, you can simply take a look at the [plethora of options](https://manual.gromacs.org/documentation/current/install-guide/index.html) available for the installation of GROMACS.
-Things get even more complicated when working on HPC clusters, since some of these options are architecture dependent, i.e., they can work on some nodes but not on others, and seldom cannot be solved by “normal” users like us that lack the permissions to modify core functionalities of the cluster itself.
+Things get even more complicated when working on HPC clusters, since some of these options are architecture dependent, i.e., they can work on some nodes but not on others, and seldom cannot be solved by “normal” users that lack the permissions to modify core functionalities of the cluster itself.
 The installation of GROMACS – and of its corollary software – is way beyond the scope of this lecture, but it is worth taking a look at the complexity of these structures to better appreciate *why* the usage of high throughput scientific software is far from trivial.

 Fortunately for you, a GROMACS installation for this tutorial is already available.
 Thus, it is sufficient to `source` it, that is, to tell to the terminal where GROMACS files are located.
 Very roughly speaking, this means that you load on your terminal the command keywords that refer to the software you need (if you are curious, just type `gmx --version` on your terminal – what answer do you get?).
-However, as just introduced, we have to first load GROMACS dependencies, which in our case means executing these following commands one after the other
+However, as just introduced, you have to first load GROMACS dependencies, which in this cluster means executing the following commands one after the other
 ```
 module load GCC/11.3.0
 module load OpenMPI/4.1.4
 module load CUDA/11.7.0
 ```
-and lastly we load GROMACS with the following
+and lastly load GROMACS with the following
 ```
 module load GROMACS/2023.1-CUDA-11.7.0
 ```
 The `module load` commands load specific packages that were used for GROMACS installation and that are needed for running it properly.
 The first four lines load [GCC](https://gcc.gnu.org/), a C/C++ compiler (among others), [OpenMPI](https://www.open-mpi.org/), a parallelization interface that permits to run parallel jobs on several threads and/or nodes, [CUDA](https://developer.nvidia.com/cuda-toolkit), a library to exploit GPU acceleration.
-Finally, we source GROMACS.
+Finally, you source GROMACS, that now can work properly as all the software on which it depends is already loaded and available.

 You can verify that GROMACS has been correctly sourced by running again the following
 ```
 gmx --version
 ```
 You should get as an answer an outline of GROMACS installation.
-Again, this offers a quick glimpse of the number of links and dependencies that needs to be satisfied to make these software run smoothly and optimally.
+Again, this offers a quick glimpse of the number of links and dependencies that need to be satisfied to make scientific software run smoothly and optimally.

 ## Running GROMACS and moving data
 You are now logged in a GPU node and have a clean GROMACS installation sourced.
 In principle, you can follow the tutorial.
 There are, however, a couple of points that is worth commenting before starting to run simulations properly.

-First and foremost, you won’t have a proper graphic interface on the GPU node, that is, you will not have windows opening and the interactions are mainly mediated by the keyboard in the terminal rather than by clicking with the mouse on icons as in most of our daily experience of computers.
+First and foremost, you won’t have a proper graphic interface on the GPU node, that is, you will not have windows opening and the interactions are mainly mediated by the keyboard in the terminal rather than by clicking with the mouse on icons, as in most of your daily experience of computers.
 As such, you will have to navigate between directories and move/copy files via the terminal.
 The first times it can be a bit overwhelming and may feel confusing.
 Resources like [StackOverflow](https://stackoverflow.com/) (and chatbots) contain a wealth of information and explanations, and it is more than likely that someone had your same problem beforehand.

 This being said, it is worth pointing out a couple of commands that you might need to begin the tutorial.
 The first is [`wget`](https://ftp.gnu.org/old-gnu/Manuals/wget-1.8.1/html_mono/wget.html), and you will need it to download files from a web address.
 At the beginning of the tutorial, you will be asked to go to the [RCSB](https://www.rcsb.org/) website and download the protein data bank file `1AKI.pdb`.
 To do this, just follow the steps locally on your browser, but rather than downloading the file, right-click on the download option and copy the link address to that file.